How to Apply for the Same Job Twice Without Looking Desperate

 If you find yourself in the unusual position of applying for the same job twice, you're in effect hoping for a second chance to make a first impression.

 Now you might be asking yourself: how long do you have to wait to apply for the same job again?
 You should wait until you see the job advertised again.
 When you re-apply, mention it in your cover letter, and re-iterate your enthusiasm for both the role and the company.
 Also, re-tool your resume so it best speaks to the needs, skills, and responsibilities laid out in the job ad.
+You can get the work done in no time at all when you use our Resume Builder.

 If you're wondering how long is a job open for, the answer is simple: until the employer finds the candidate who is the absolute best fit for the role.
 Once an offer is extended to this candidate, and the candidate accepts, the job essentially closes.
 The job advertisement at this point is taken offline.